platypusrex/next-plugin-svgr/README.md

 + /// <reference types="next-plugin-svgr/types/svg" />
 ```

-2. If using the plugin with the `includeFileLoader` option
+2. If using the plugin with the `fileLoader` option

 ```diff
 /// <reference types="next" />